 - Signs of a SCA include; sudden collapse, non-responsiveness and no normal breathing.

 - A SCA victim will LOSE 10% chance of survival every minute.

 - 30,000+ Australian lives are lost EACH YEAR to it.

 - All ages are at RISK!
 It does not discriminate.

 - Prompt, high quality CPR and Defibrillation offer the best chance of survival.

-Response For Life is an approved NSW Government AED Service Provider, offering the full range of approved AED’s.
+Response For Life is an approved NSW Government AED Service Provider.

 If you are a sporting club, or know of a sporting club, that has been putting off getting an AED (Automated External Defibrillator), the Local Sport Defibrillator Grant is a great opportunity.